By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 Although travertine is a relatively strong material.

-It means the elongated pores within vein-cut travertine can cause a considerable reduction in flexural strength compared to crosscut material.
+It means the elongated pores within the vein-cut travertine can cause a considerable reduction in flexural strength compared to crosscut material.

 Like limestone, travertine is composed of calcium carbonate and is therefore sensitive to acid attack.